mattespineli/slate/source/includes/_reference.md

 ## Change History

 #### 1.20
 - Added support for custom fields.
-See <code>memo</code> field in API document for more information.
+See `memo` field in API document for more information.
 - Added IDM Business Risk security tests

 #### 1.19
 - Added 1.18 backwards compatibility mode (rule number and name changes still relevant)
 - Scorecard now included in transaction and transfer results
-- smid replaced by profile field
+- `smid` replaced by `profile` field
 - Removed some unused fields
 - Simplified TestResult encoding
 - Changed KYC response so that it is consistent with other transaction types